bradparker/bradparker.com/content/posts/2019-04-20-getting-close-to-the-conceptual-metal.md

 This post uses Haskell, so we're going to build a parser.
 However the twist here is that before we can build _our_ parser, we must first build the universe.

 We're going to use Scott encoding to build _every_ type we'll need to end up with a working [monadic parser](http://www.cs.nott.ac.uk/~pszgmh/pearl.pdf).
+Or to put it another way: we're going to build _every_ type we need out of only functions.
 The type we're working towards should look like this:

 ```haskell
 newtype Parser a = Parser